brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-31-apples-passcode-based-security-fairly-useless.md

----
-layout: post
-title: Apple's Passcode-Based Security Fairly Useless
+# Apple's Passcode-Based Security Fairly Useless
----

 Apple's security as of late is as effective as a one-armed man clapping.
 Not only can anyone access a password-protected iPad if it has a Smart Cover, Apple's new brainchild Siri can be used to pilfer personal information despite a passcode lock.